This page covers a new TeamCity server installation.

 Xmx1024m).
 (This can be increased to

 -Xmx1200m, but JVM under Windows might crash occasionally with this setting.)
-If more memory is necessary, the 64-bit JVM should be used assigning not less than 2.5Gb (-
+If more memory is necessary, the 64-bit JVM should be used with not less than 2.5Gb assigned (-

 Xmx2500m).
 It's highly unlikely that you will need to dedicate more than 4Gb of memory to the TeamCity process.